-☐ Review and Sign an Oath of Test Security and Confidentiality
+□ Review and Sign an Oath of Test Security and Confidentiality

-- Raters, proctors, verifiers, and other campus personnel participating in the TELPAS administration must complete an Oath of Test Security and Confidentiality after training and before handling secure test materials and content. - Raters, proctors, verifiers, and other campus personnel must initial each item on the test security oath, as applicable. - In addition, raters and other campus personnel who are responsible for uploading holistic ratings in TIDE must confirm compliance with security requirements by completing specific sections of the test security oath. - A copy of the completed test security oath (electronic or paper) must be submitted to the campus coordinator.
+- Raters, proctors, verifiers, and other campus personnel participating in the TELPAS administration must complete an Oath of Test Security and Confidentiality after training and before handling secure test materials and content. - Raters, proctors, verifiers, and other campus personnel must initial each applicable item on the test security oath. - A copy of the completed test security oath (electronic or paper) must be submitted to the campus coordinator.